 It's summertime, and the living is easy — but the selling is hard.
-Even the most prolific salespeople aren't immune to the summer slump.
+Even the most prolific salespeople aren't immune to the summer slowdown.

 When prospects are on vacation, calls go unanswered, and LinkedIn connection requests remain pending for days.
 It's a rough time for people whose job revolves around connecting.

-But the worst thing you can do is panic if you're in the midst of a summer slump.
+But the worst thing you can do is panic amid a summer slowdown.
 Instead, check out these 15 tactics to get back on track during a slow season.

 A Data-Backed History of Summer Slumps

 How will this summer compare to past pre-pandemic summers?
 To find out, HubSpot surveyed 100,000+ customers around the globe and compared their summer results to pre-pandemic benchmarks.